EternityForest/awesome-standards/README.md

 Cheap and also acts as a dry erase surface

+### Heat Shrink

+#### 3/8" or 9.5mm 3:1

+This kind can be used to reinforce USB-C cables and reduce strain, and to hold labels or glow tape onto the ends of the cable, this by itself is enough reason to consider it a highly standard general purpose option.

 ### Poster Putty

 Useful for pretty much any temporary mounting, especially keeping things from sliding on a desk.
 Ironically, it is not that great for hanging posters on a wallm